dat2Cph/content/webstack/backend/javalin/setup.md

     }
 ```

-Third, we need to add an index.html file template in the template folder:
+Third, we need to add an index.html file in the `resources/templates` folder:

 ```html
 <!DOCTYPE html>